bakpakin/Fennel/reference.md

 they are not provided by the caller, so an explicit nil argument is no different than omitting an argument.

+Programmers coming from other languages in which it is an error to call a function with a different number of arguments than it is defined with often get tripped up by the behavior of `fn`.
+This is where `lambda` is most useful.

 The `lambda`, `case`, `case-try`, `match` and `match-try` forms are the only place where the `?foo` notation is used by the compiler to indicate that a nil value is allowed, but it is a useful notation to communicate intent anywhere a